zoriya/blog/content/blogs/vim/index.md

 Another great thing about vim bindings is its ubiquity.
 Most editors (even non-editors like bash or your browser) have plugins for using those keybinds.
 This means you'll always be able to use those bindings while typing, they mostly have not changed since 50 years I bet they'll stay there for a while longer.

-This also means that for starting to use vim, you don't need to do much more than installing a plugin.
-You don't need to fully abandon your usual IDE and can simply install the vim plugin there to get used to bindings there first.
+This also means that to start using vim, you just need to install a plugin.
+You don't need to fully abandon your usual IDE.
+You can simply install the vim plugin and get used to bindings in a familiar environment first.

 You might think learning vim is a daunting task with lots of commands to learn, but it's surprisingly easier than you might think.
-Sure there are a few commands to learn but most of them are intuitive and most importantly, they chain together since most commands work with the framework `<action><motion>`.
-Action is what you want to do, for example <kbd>d</kbd> for delete, <kbd>v</kbd> for visual which means highlight, <kbd>y</kbd> for yank which means copy...
-Motion is the text block you want to edit, for example <kbd>w</kbd> for word, <kbd>iw</kbd> for inner word, <kbd>Left</kbd> for the character on the left of your cursor and so on.
+Sure there are a few commands to learn but most of them are intuitive and most importantly, they chain together.

+Most commands work with the framework `<action><motion>`.
+ - Action is what you want to do, for example <kbd>d</kbd> for delete, <kbd>v</kbd> for visual which means highlight, <kbd>y</kbd> for yank which means copy...
+ - Motion is the text block you want to edit, for example <kbd>w</kbd> for word, <kbd>iw</kbd> for inner word, <kbd>Left</kbd> for the character on the left of your cursor and so on.

 Vim also has a great built-in way of learning its binding called `vimtutor` which can be run on most Unix systems (or even from git bash if you are on windows).

 ---